ToneGabriel/CustomSTL/README.md

 **Version**: 1.0.0 (beta)

 **CustomSTL** is a dual-language library project that implements core features of the C++ Standard Template Library (STL) in both **C** and **C++**.
-It aims to provide equivalent functionality for commonly used data structures and algorithms in each language, enabling easier learning, comparison, or integration in C/C++ hybrid environments.
+It aims to provide equivalent functionality for commonly used data structures and algorithms in each language, enabling easier learning, comparison or integration in C/C++ hybrid environments.

 ---